Original/Pre-Crisis + The Legacy of Superwoman

 Lois was a straight-A student who won Girl Scout honors and captured the titles “Miss Ideal Girl” and “Queen of Perfection” in local contests. (#71)

 Even though she was not from Smallville, Lois met Clark Kent when they were still teenagers.
 She and Clark were both winners of a Daily Planet contest that honored the best school newspaper reporters.
-As a prize, they worked as cub reporters at the Planet for one week.
+As a prize, they worked as cub reporters at the newspaper for one week.
 Clark thought Lois was pretty; she thought he was "unexciting," and questioned him about Superboy instead.
 The editor then was a man named Morton.
 (Adventure Comics #128)

 Lois honed her journalistic prowess while she attended Raleigh College, where Pete Ross, Superboy’s best friend, also studied.
 One day, Clark visited Pete there and stood in for him during a fencing match — against Lois!
 (Lois Lane #55)